patrickhoey20/dse_finalproject/README.txt

+The following project uses logistic regression to predict which active Major League Baseball players will eventually be inducted into the National Baseball Hall of Fame.
+Our model used historical data (from over 22,000 players) to assess which statistics/awards are most important in determining a player's Hall of Fame chances, and used those weights to predict which active players will be in the Hall one day.
+Since batters and pitchers have different measures that their performance is judged on, we analyzed the two groups separately.

 The following repo is organized into three directories: batters, pitchers, and project.
 The batters and pitchers directories are in charge of collecting and analyzing data on batters and pitchers, respectively.
 Both of these directories are organized in the following way:

 1. batter_data.py / pitcher_data.py -- scrape the data off of baseball-reference.com